 Vehicles/aircraft respawn at their initial start point.
 Players respawn at one central location in their base.
 Respawn frequency is unlimited for all players/vehicles/aircraft.

 Both sides have two objective zones to secure and hold, while trying to prevent the enemy to secure their own objectives.

 The game takes two hours and a half, in which both sides try to take and hold their objective sectors.

 For each minute that a company is able to hold a objective sector, it receives 1 point.
 If both sectors are held simultaneously, it gains 2 points each minute.
-The unit which has most points after two hours wins.
+The company with the most points after two and a half hours wins.

 The philosophy behind the RT capture/hold system is to simulate tactical domination on strategic points (objective sectors).
 From a realistic perspective, having tactical domination is not possible if your tanks in such sector are half crewed, low on supplies or heavily damaged.
 That is why these conditions below are set.
 The conditions for occupying a single objective sector are:

-*New: a line up time of 10 min will be implemented starting from RT#19.
+*New: a line up time of 10 min is present starting from RT#19.
 During this line – up tanks are locked and only scouts, recon and anti – tank can move.

 Having enemy units present in your objective sector does not directly interfere with your winning conditions.

 RED moves a tank platoon into the RED1 objective sector.
-They have at least three operational tanks with them and each of them contain 3 crewmen aboard.
+They have at least two operational tanks with them and each of them contain 3 crewmen aboard.
 Now the points start to add up.
 Now, in the case that for example one of the tanks in that sector gets its track or gun damaged, they lose the sector, as well as when for example a crew leaves its tank or gets killed.
 When a objective sector becomes lost/occupied, a message is shown to all players saying so.
-The slideshow below gives a summarized presentation of this process.